Quebec Nordiques: Final season and move to Colorado

 While Aubut never lost money on the Nordiques, he feared unsustainable losses without a bailout from Quebec's provincial government.
 However, Premier Jacques Parizeau turned the request down, as few in Quebec were willing to be seen as subsidizing a hockey club that paid multimillion-dollar salaries.
-Finally in May 1995, shortly after the Nordiques were eliminated from the playoffs, Aubut announced the acceptance an offer from COMSAT Entertainment Group, owner of the National Basketball Association's Denver Nuggets to move the team to Denver, where it was renamed the Colorado Avalanche.
+Finally in May 1995, shortly after the Nordiques were eliminated from the playoffs, Aubut announced the acceptance of an offer from COMSAT Entertainment Group, owner of the National Basketball Association's Denver Nuggets, to move the team to Denver, where it was renamed the Colorado Avalanche.

-Maintaining their momentum from their successful last season as the Nordiques, the Avalanche won the Stanley Cup in their first season after the move, added another in 2001, and recently in 2022.
+Maintaining their momentum from their successful last season as the Nordiques, the Avalanche won the Stanley Cup in their first season after the move, added another in 2000–01, and then won in 2021–22.
 They would also win their division every year in their first eight years in Denver for a total of nine consecutive division titles, the second-most in the expansion era.

-The last active NHL player who played for the Nordiques was Adam Foote who announced his retirement after the 2010–11 season.
+The last active NHL player who played for the Nordiques was Adam Foote, who announced his retirement after the 2010–11 season.
 The last active player in any league was Martin Rucinsky, who announced his retirement after the 2014–15 season while playing in the Czech Extraliga.
+The last active Nordiques draft pick was David Ling, who was drafted 179th overall in the 1993 NHL entry draft and played 93 games in the NHL from 1997 until 2003.
+Ling finished his professional career with the LNAH's Jonquiere Marquis in 2018.